 Information for designated communities and those seeking designation:

 - Priority Setting Exercise Guidelines and Facilitator’s Manual

 - Designation Ceremony Guide

 - Community Scan Survey

-Parachute is part of the Pan Pacific Safe Communities Network, established by representatives from New Zealand, the United States of America, Australia and Canada, and is involved in the International Safe Communities network.
+Parachute is part of the Pan Pacific Safe Communities Network, established by representatives from Australia, Canada, New Zeland and the United States.